Actindo-AG/Documentation/DataHub/UserInterface/02d_ETL.md

   Name of the attribute set to which the mapping is run.

 - *Language*
-  Language from which the value of a multilingual attribute is taken when mapping it to a single language attribute.
+  Language from which the value of a multi-language attribute is taken when mapping it to a single language attribute.

 - *Channel*
   Channel from which the value of a multi-channel attribute is taken when mapping it to a single channel attribute.